ulli-kroll/rtw88-usb/README.md

 # rtw88-usb

-It's unofficial release.
-Just for fun.
-And welcome to test and upstream to the Linux kernel.
+It's under GPL license and welcome to upstream to the Linux kernel if you want.

 Driver for 802.11ac USB Adapter with chipset:
   RTL88x2BU / RTL88x2CU